- Tours start at: 7:30am

 The amount of time you spend at Antelope Canyon depends on which section and the number of canyons you plan to visit.

-A guided tour of Upper Canyon takes about 1 hour, but keep an additional 30 minutes to park, get acquainted with the tour guide, listen to the instructions, and prepare for the tour.
-A tour of the Lower Canyon lasts for around 90 minutes because of the extended route, narrow passageways, and navigating stairs.
-If you’re planning on visiting both Upper and Lower Canyons, plan to spend at least 4 hours on the trip, with time in between to rest and recuperate.
+Guided tours of Upper Antelope Canyon, Lower Antelope Canyon, and Antelope Canyon X take 90 minutes.
+If you’re planning on visiting both Upper and Lower Canyons, plan to spend at least 4 to 5 hours on the trip, with time in between to rest and recuperate.

-A tour of Antelope Canyon X takes approximately 90 minutes as well, with another 30 minutes added for your briefing and parking.
 Ligai Si Anii Canyon and Mystical Antelope Canyon tours both last for 2 hours each, and with added time for parking and briefing, you can set aside 2 and a half hours if you want to visit either one of them.
+The Secret Antelope Canyon tour has an added stop at Horseshoe Bend after the canyon tour, which is why the duration is about 3 hours.

-Overall, if you want to visit multiple canyons comfortably, you should plan on spending a minimum of 6 hours at Antelope Canyon, so it’s recommended you start early.
-Most tours start at 7am, giving you ample time to cover each canyon at your own pace.
+Overall, if you want to visit multiple canyons comfortably, you should plan on spending a minimum of 6-8 hours, so it’s recommended you start early.

 Nearby landmarks like Horseshoe Bend, which is a 10 to 15-minute drive from Upper Antelope Canyon, and Glen Canyon Dam, a 20-minute drive, are a great way to end your day of adventure.
 Take a walk through the trails or drive down to catch the sunset overlooking the Colorado River for a picture-perfect view.